missing-semester-cn/missing-semester-cn.github.io/about.md

    your code.
 No more "oh no, did we delete the working code?!".
 We'll even teach you how to contribute to other people's projects with pull requests!
+   <script id="asciicast-288934" src="https://asciinema.org/a/288934.js" async class="asciicast"></script>

+ - How to automate common and repetitive tasks with aliases, scripts, and build systems.
+No more copy-pasting commands from a text document.
+No more "run these 15 commands one after the other".
+No more "you forgot to run this thing" or "you forgot to pass this argument".
+   <script id="asciicast-288386" src="https://asciinema.org/a/288386.js" async class="asciicast"></script>

  - How to quickly and easily modify, view, parse, plot, and compute over data and files directly from the command-line.
 No more copy pasting from log files.
 No more manually computing statistics over data.
 No more spreadsheet plotting.
- - How to automate common and repetitive tasks with aliases, scripts, and build systems.
-No more copy-pasting commands from a text document.
-No more "run these 15 commands one after the other".
-No more "you forgot to run this thing" or "you forgot to pass this argument".
+ - How to use virtual machines to try out new operating systems, isolate unrelated projects, and keep your main machine clean and tidy.
+No more accidentally corrupting your computer while doing a security lab.
+No more millions of randomly installed packages with differing versions.
- - How to be on the internet without immediately revealing all of your secrets to the world.
+ - How to be on the Internet without immediately revealing all of your secrets to the world.
 No more coming up with passwords that match the insane criteria yourself.
 No more unsecured, open WiFi networks.
 No more unencrypted messaging.